-Sometimes you don’t want to leave Bash history, because it may contain some sensitive data like passwords.
+Sometimes you don’t want to leave Bash history, because it may contain some sensitive data (e.g. passwords, tokens, etc.).

-This article may help you to control your Bash history file.
+This article will help you to take a full control on your

 Clear Bash history completely